SebastianGomezVidal/programsCatalog/Cinema_Seats/README.md

 # Prologue
-This web page was fully developed with XAMPP, PHP, JAVASCRIPT and AJAX.
+This web page was fully developed with XAMPP, PHP, JAVASCRIPT, AJAX, HTML and CSS.
 For a thorough understanding about what this app could do please refer to Project.md were all requirements are detailed.

 ## Things that you might need